ChadKillingsworth/polymer-observable-models/readme.md

 called for external changes to deep model properties in order for it to recognize the update.
 This project demonstrates adding support for an `ObservableModel` type as a Polymer property.

-The model has an `observable` property which allows Polymer to subscribe to update notifications.
-The model emits property updates which Polymer uses automatically call notifyPath.
+The model has an `observable` method which returns an `Observable` that enables Polymer to subscribe to update notifications.
+The model emits property updates which Polymer uses to automatically call notifyPath.

 ## Example usage
 The [custom-element.html file](custom-element.html) has an example usage.